dvidelabs/flatcc/README.md

 However, this is not well tested and should be seen as a starting point.
 The normal scripts/build.sh places files in bin and lib of the source tree.

+By default lib files a built into the `lib` subdirectory of the project.
+This can be changed, for example like `-DFLATCC_INSTALL_LIB=lib64`.

 ### Unix Files